codingburgas/school-project-assignment-codex/README.md

 <table border="1">
     <tr>
-        <th> 7) Select the first two files from the extracted folder and add them to the new path (added in the system variables) on your computer.</th>
+        <th> 7) Select the first three files from the extracted folder and add them to the new path (added in the system variables) on your computer.</th>
         <th> 8) Clone our repository and open ".pro" file.</th>
         <th> 9) Debug the application and enjoy!</th>
     </tr>